programmfabrik/easydb-documentation/en/glossar/glossar.md

 In the event log, IT administrators can view and export download operations, failed logon attempts, and deleted image information.

 ## Expert Search
-Is in the research an extended search option next to the -> main search and the -> Filtertree.
+Is an extended search option in the search tab next to the -> main search and the -> Filtertree.
 This can be searched through the fields.

 ## Exporting
 Describes the -> download of image and / or XML / CSV files.